Human microbiome: Bacteria

-The Human Microbiome Project found that individuals host thousands of bacterial types, different body sites having their own distinctive communities.
+The Human Microbiome Project found that individuals host thousands of bacterial types, with different body sites having their own distinctive communities.
 Skin and vaginal sites showed smaller diversity than the mouth and gut, these showing the greatest richness.
 The bacterial makeup for a given site on a body varies from person to person, not only in type, but also in abundance.
 Bacteria of the same species found throughout the mouth are of multiple subtypes, preferring to inhabit distinctly different locations in the mouth.
 Even the enterotypes in the human gut, previously thought to be well understood, are from a broad spectrum of communities with blurred taxon boundaries.

-It is estimated that 500 to 1,000 species of bacteria live in the human gut but belong to just a few phyla: Bacillota and Bacteroidota dominate but there are also Pseudomonadota, Verrucomicrobiota, Actinobacteriota, Fusobacteriota, and "Cyanobacteria".
+It is estimated that 500 to 1,000 species of bacteria live in the human gut, but belong to just a few phyla: Bacillota and Bacteroidota dominate but there are also Pseudomonadota, Verrucomicrobiota, Actinobacteriota, Fusobacteriota, and Cyanobacteria.

-A number of types of bacteria, such as Actinomyces viscosus and A. naeslundii, live in the mouth, where they are part of a sticky substance called plaque.
+Many species of bacteria, primarily Streptococcus mutans and other anaerobes live in the mouth, where they are part of a sticky substance called plaque.
 If this is not removed by brushing, it hardens into calculus (also called tartar).
 The same bacteria also secrete acids that dissolve tooth enamel, causing tooth decay.

 The vaginal microflora consist mostly of various lactobacillus species.
 It was long thought that the most common of these species was Lactobacillus acidophilus, but it has later been shown that L. iners is in fact most common, followed by L. crispatus.
-Other lactobacilli found in the vagina are L. jensenii, L. delbruekii and L. gasseri.
+Other lactobacilli found in the vagina are L. jensenii, L. delbrueckii and L. gasseri.
 Disturbance of the vaginal flora can lead to infections such as bacterial vaginosis and candidiasis.